High Honors Scholarship*

-An award established by the WJU Alumni Association in memory of alumnus and first Alumni Director, Tom Carrigan.
-Consideration is given to children or grandchildren of alumni who have a cumulative GPA of 2.5.
-Applicants must display compassion, commitment and a work ethic, which involves genuine friendship and loyalty, are eligible for consideration.
-Application and interview required.
+An award established by the WJU Alumni Association, in memory of alumnus and first Alumni Director Tom Carrigan, is granted to children or grandchildren of alumni who have at least a cumulative high school GPA of 2.5.
+Applicants who display

-*Grants/scholarships listed are for new, full-time, day undergraduate students enrolled at WJU.
+*Grants/scholarships listed above are only for new, full-time, day undergraduate students enrolled at WJU.

 Unless specifically noted, no special application is necessary.
 Admitted students with FAFSA results on file will be considered for these scholarships as funding becomes available.

 Adamiak (John and Helen Regiec) Memorial Scholarship -